uic-library/Python_Intro/_episodes/04Datatypes_and_operations.md

-MAPPING TYPE:
+### Mapping type:

 Maps are a data type composed of a collection of (key, value) pairs, such that each possible key appears at most once in the collection.
 In python, we use dictionary data type as a map.

 Dictionary holds key:value pair.
 Each key-value pair in a Dictionary is separated by a colon :, whereas each key is separated by a ‘comma’.A Dictionary can be created by placing a sequence of elements within curly {} braces.Dictionary can also be created by the built-in function dict().

-NOTE: Keys cannot be repeated in dictionary.
+> NOTE: Keys cannot be repeated in dictionary.

-SET:
+### Set type:

 In Python, Set is an unordered collection of data type that is iterable, mutable and has no duplicate elements.Sets can be created by using the built-in set() function with an iterable object or a sequence by placing the sequence inside curly braces, separated by ‘comma’.
 Type of elements in a set need not be the same.

-BOOLEAN TYPE:
+### BOOLEAN TYPE:

 Boolean is Data type with one of the two built-in values, True or False.